By Dr. Kris Chandroo

 Olfactory Kick Start from Dr. Kristopher Chandroo on Vimeo.

 Don’t those cats look more likely to follow along with something new?
-More flexible with their behaviour?
+More flexible with their behavior?
 Whether they outwardly react to the Olfactory Kick Start or not, you are nudging them in the right direction.
 Muscling bad tasting medication in their mouth is shoving them in the wrong direction.

 I use three ingredients in combination for the Olfactory Kick Start.